Data Centers in Pordenone

 - Coastal Flood (6.5): This is a regional concern for the broader Adriatic area, though Pordenone’s inland position provides a natural buffer.

-Other hazards such as tropical cyclones or current conflict intensity are considered negligible for this location.
+Other hazards such as tropical cyclones or current conflict intensity are considered negligible for this location as of January 2026.